xi/gtk-theme-clearcodes/README.md

 be some selectors I missed.

 I tried to make the code as clear as possible.
-So maybe it can serve as a reference for people who want to build there own themes.
+So maybe it can serve as a reference for people who want to build their own themes.

 And IMHO it also looks ok, btw.